 Having a credit control policy in place means the way you action your accounts receivables becomes far more cohesive and can more easily be coordinated across your business.

-Credit control policies tend to be the results of past experience and evolving best practice and can be drastically different from business to business.
+Credit control policies tend to be the results of past experience and evolving best practices and can be drastically different from business to business.
 However, you’ve got to start somewhere.

 So, if you want to tighten up your credit control efforts and put a cohesive policy in place, we’ve created a generalised five-step process you can follow that will give you the outline of your policy.